domengasperlin/vyos-network/README.md

 ### Setup

 First you need to install VyOS.
 Then we can configure the interfaces.
-We can do this by running in configuration mode.
+Vyos has configuration and operational mode, you can only change configuration in configuration mode (configure), to save settings run commit and save.
 ``` bash
 configure
 set interfaces ethernet eth0 address '88.200.24.232/24'